angharad00/natural_disaster_project/README.md

 data : folder which contains the csv data file called emdat.csv

-docs : folder which contains the codebook txt file outlining all the varaibles in the csv file
+docs : folder which contains the codebook txt file outlining all the varaibles in the csv file and a pdf version of the markdown

 index.html : html rendered markdown document